Born and raised in the Scottish Highlands, I have a keen interest in my local history and culture.

 - Now add the eggs, one at a time.
 Mix well after each addition, and then add the vanilla extract and milk.
 The mixture may appear to curdle, but don't worry; it will come right.

-- Sift together the flour and baking powder and add into the batter, a quarter cup at a time.
+- Sift together the flour and baking powder and add to the batter, a quarter cup at a time.
 Mix the batter so that everything is incorporated, but don't overdo it.

-- Fill the cupcake cases and place in the center of the oven.
+- Fill the cupcake cases and place them in the center of the oven.
 Bake for 20 to 25 minutes until a skewer inserted into the cupcakes comes out clean.

 - Transfer to a wire rack to cool completely before adding the frosting of your choice.